 - The role and prominence of disciplinary memory in a comparative context

 - Engagements with matters of gender, sexuality, race, religion, nationality, disability and other markers of identity and difference

 The two-day conference will be organized as a series of one-hour, single-paper sessions attended by all participants.
 Ample time will be set aside for intellectual exchange between presenters and attendees, as all participants are expected to read pre-circulated papers in advance.

-The organizing committee consists of Jamie Cohen-Cole (George Washington University), Philippe Fontaine (École normale supérieure de Cachan), Jeff Pooley (Muhlenberg College), and Susanne Schmidt (Freie Universität Berlin).
+The organizing committee consists of Jenny Andersson (Uppsala University), Jamie Cohen-Cole (George Washington University), Philippe Fontaine (École normale supérieure Paris-Saclay), Leah Gordon (Brandeis University), Jeff Pooley (Muhlenberg College), and Per Wisselgren (Uppsala University).